ngageoint/amp-ios/README.md

 '[OAuth completion block](#oauth-completion-block)' section of this document.
 4. Change "AMP.RatingsStatus" to "Amp.GetRatingsStatus"

+## Upgrading from AMP 3.3 to AMP 3.4

+1. Add "Associated Domains" to your app’s entitlements to allow using saved passwords from the GEOINT App Store site:

+    a.
+Go into your app’s entitlements file.

+    b.
+Click the plus button to add a new row to "Entitlements File".

+    c.
+Select "Associated Domains" for the "Key" value

+    d.
+Change the "Type" to "Array" if not already

+    e.
+Click the disclosure triangle to expand out the array for the Associated Domains

+    f.
+Click plus to add a row to the array

+    g.
+Enter "webcredentials:apps.nga.mil" for the "Value" in the array

+2. Add "LSApplicationQueriesSchemes" to your app’s plist to allow opening the GEOINT App Store app directly from your app:

+    a.
+Go into your app’s plist file

+    b.
+Click the plus button to add a new row to "Information Property List"

+    c.
+Change the "Type" to "Array" if not already

+    d.
+Click the disclosure triangle to expand out the array for the LSApplicationQueriesSchemes

+    e.
+Click plus to add a row to the array

+    f.
+Enter "mil.dod.nga.GEOINT.Applications.Store" for the "Value" in the array

 ## Implementing AMP in iOS

 1. In the Signing & Capabilities tab of your target, enable Keychain Sharing and add "AMPGroup" to your list of groups.